indic-dict/stardict-sanskrit-kAvya/kyv-ts-padasvara/README.md

-## Info
-Data for this file was obtained by the padasvara digitzed and published by parankusa.org.

 ## Post processing
 - padapATha was converted to a unique set of segments by the use of regular expression replacement, sort and uniq.
 - Some manual editing was done.